hungovercoders-blog/datagriff/docs/_posts/2024-01-28-github-add-to-project/2024-01-28-github-add-to-project.md

 ![Github Secrets]({{ site.baseurl }}/assets/2024-01-28-github-add-to-project/github_secrets.png)

 Whenever I raise an issue now on a repo (even from the mobile app!) that has this workflow installed, from any github account I might add, it will kick off that action and ensure the issue is assigned to the project you have chosen.
 No more forgetting of ideas now and all my work lands on the hungovercoders board.
 Victory!
+(I may have to keep an eye on action minutes but it takes a few seconds to run so should be ok...)

 ![Github Action]({{ site.baseurl }}/assets/2024-01-28-github-add-to-project/github_action.png)